 The stress of a recent death in the family is enough to deal with even without legal considerations.
 The idea that a wrongful death case also means that there has to be a probate proceeding sounds even more menacing.
-For law firms that are experienced in handling Florida wrongful death cases, they have probate court issues worked into their internal process so that you only have to hire us to handle both the wrongful death case and the probate action.
+For law firms like Zarzaur Law that are experienced in handling Florida wrongful death cases, they have probate court issues worked into their internal process so that you only have to hire us to handle both the wrongful death case and the probate action.

 The Necessity of the Probate Court